-- How much should I save every year?
+- I want to retire on time.
+How much should I save every year?

 - What types of retirement accounts would make the most sense for me from a tax perspective?

-- What percentage of my income should I be saving in my employer's retirement plan?
+- What percentage of my income should I be contributing to my employer's retirement plan?

 - Should I convert my traditional IRA to a Roth IRA?

-If you are getting ready to retire or are already in retirement you have probably asked yourself the following questions:
+If you are preparing for retirement or are already retired, you have probably asked yourself the following questions:

 - How can I consolidate my accounts to simplify my finances?

-- How much can I safely withdraw from my investment portfolio?
+- How much can I safely withdraw from my investment accounts each year?

 - Should I take my Social Security benefits now or wait?